bgiulianetti/minesweeper/README.md

   ```

 ### Win or Lose
-If in some point a cell with a mine is revealed or all the blank cells in the board are revealed and all the mines are flagged, the game will change its status to "WON" or "LOSE", and it will populate the finish date and hour, and you won't be able to make any more changes to that game, otherwise the game status will be "on going"
+If in some point a cell with a mine is revealed or all the blank cells in the board are revealed and all the mines are flagged, the game will change its status to "WON" or in the other case "LOSE", and it will populate the finish date and hour, and you won't be able to make any more changes to that game, otherwise the game status will be "on going"

 ### Additional endpoints